 I hope the information above was helpful and would love to hear any feedback.

-Tyler Moeke joined RubySketch in 2010 and has 15 years of experience in residential construction.
-He has a Diploma of Frontline Business Management and is currently studying a Diploma of Interior Design.
+Tyler Moeke joined RubySketch in 2010 and has 16 years of experience in residential construction including estimating, contracts and council lodgements.
+He has a Diploma of Frontline Business Management and a Diploma of Interior Design.